gboeing/ppd430/syllabus/readme.md

   - 60 ≤ D < 70 (low pass)
   - F < 60 (fail)

-## Submission

-Assignments are due by 23:59:00 Pacific Time on their stated due dates (see schedule below).
-Each assignment has a 12-hour, no-questions-asked grace period following its deadline during which it will be accepted as though on-time.
-After that, you can submit late for a 25% penalty until the submission system closes 24 hours after the original deadline.

-Submit everything via Brightspace's submission system.
-Please submit early to avoid any last-minute headaches such as slow uploads, weak internet, or temporary system outages.
-If you have any technical issues when submitting, contact USC IT for resolution well before it is due.
-It is solely the student's responsibility to ensure that all submissions have gone through on time and contain the complete, working, correct files.
-Double-check and verify correct and successful submission, and fix it if necessary, before the deadline.
-You are graded solely on what you submit on Brightspace prior to the deadline.
-The timestamp in the submission system is our only official record: if it says you're late, you're late.
-Submissions outside of Brightspace (e.g., by email or on Google Drive) will not be accepted or graded.
-If your data set is too large for the submission system, you may upload *only your data set* to the USC Google Drive and provide a link to it in the first cell of your submitted Jupyter notebook that uses it.

 ## Attendance Policy and Group Work

 This is an in-person course.
-Student are expected to manage their schedules such that they can keep all of their committments, including attending class.
-If you need to miss a class session, you do not need to notify the instructor: attendance is not formally taken and there are no "excused" or "unexcused" absences, nor are there accommodations for missing in-class activities.
+Students are expected to manage their schedules such that they can keep all of their commitments, including attending class.
+If you need to miss a class session, do not notify the instructor: attendance is not taken, so there are no "excused" versus "unexcused" absences, nor are there accommodations for missing in-class activities.
 It is the student's responsibility to request notes, etc from others who were in attendance.

-Group exercises leverage your diversity of skills and life experiences.
-We expect each of you to contribute to your group assessments in whatever way you can create proportional value: some will be better at code, others at writing, etc. We don't intend to hold your hand: coordination, delegation, accountability, and conflict resolution are challenging but necessary professional skills.
+In-class group activities and graded group exercises leverage your diversity of skills and life experiences.
+We expect each of you to contribute to your group in whatever way you can create proportional value: some will be better at code, others at writing, etc. We don't intend to hold your hand: coordination, delegation, accountability, and conflict resolution are challenging but necessary professional skills.
 Organize, collaborate, and communicate proactively with one another.
 There will be a formal group peer review at the end of the semester to help determine the participation grade you earned.
 See also: [Coping with Hitchhikers and Couch Potatoes on Teams](https://www.cs.cornell.edu/courses/cs3110/2018fa/teams/hitchhikers.html).

 # Schedule

-## Aug 27 - Introduction
+## Aug 26 - Introduction

 Learning objectives: course policies, the semester's schedule, and the computing environment for coursework.